NHC

 Human rights considerations can often present difficulties for social housing landlords when balancing the competing interests of landlord and tenant.

-In this session, we will explore the current challenges faced by the sector in complying with human rights legislation, including the relevance of the housing emergency and increased pressures because of migration policy changes.
-We will also look forward and consider the possible impact of the Scottish Human Rights Bill on housing providers.
+In this session, we explored the current challenges faced by the sector in complying with human rights legislation, including the relevance of the housing emergency and increased pressures because of migration policy changes.
+We also considered the possible impact of the Scottish Human Rights Bill on housing providers.

 National Housing Conference NHC 2022